English cuisine: Indian and Anglo-Indian cuisine

-Other influences
+Southeast and East Asian cuisines

-Oriental cuisines have become widely available across England.
+Southeast and East Asian cuisines have become widely available across England.
 Chinese cuisine became established in England by the 1970s, with large cities often having a Chinatown district; the one in London's Soho developed between the two world wars, following an informal area in Limehouse.
 Deriving from Cantonese cuisine, the food served by Chinese restaurants has been adapted to suit English taste.
 From around 1980 onwards, Southeast Asian cuisines, especially Thai and Vietnamese, began to gain popularity in England.

+European cuisines

 Italian cuisine is the most popular Mediterranean cuisine in England.
 In its current form, inspired by Elizabeth David, its rise began after 1945.
 There were some Italian restaurants before World War II, but they mostly served a generalised haute cuisine.
-Soon after the war, Italian coffee bars appeared, the first places to trade on their Italian identity; they soon started to sell simple and cheap Italian food such as minestrone soup, spaghetti bolognese and pizza.
-From the early 1960s, the slightly more elegant trattoria restaurants offered "Italian specialities" such as lasagne verde al forno (baked lasagne, coloured with spinach).
+Soon after the war, Italian coffee bars appeared, the first places to trade on their Italian identity; they soon started to sell simple and cheap Italian food such as minestrone soup, spaghetti and pizza.
+From the early 1960s, the slightly more elegant trattoria restaurants offered "Italian specialities" such as lasagne verdi al forno (baked lasagne, coloured with spinach).
 Other Mediterranean influences include Greek moussaka, feta and taramasalata, Turkish doner and shish kebabs, and Middle Eastern hummus.

 French cuisine in England is largely restricted to expensive restaurants, although there are some inexpensive French bistros.

 For many years, English writers including Hannah Glasse in the 18th century and Andrew Kirwan in the 19th century were ambivalent about French cooking.
 However, restaurants serving French haute cuisine developed for the upper and middle classes in England from the 1830s and Escoffier was recruited by the Savoy Hotel in 1890.
 Marcel Boulestin's 1923 Simple French Cooking for English Homes did much to popularise French dishes.